This month I am following the theme of joy, pleasure, and happiness. I want to share some of the sources of my joy and happiness.

 The fact that I rarely cook anything but TV dinners since I eat out about every day for lunch, contributed to my increased caution about checking expiration dates on my cabinet items.
 I have become more careful about checking expiration dates on refrigerated items and other products that I know will expire in a few days, weeks or months.
 But I never go through the cabinets monthly or weekly just to check the dates.
 So it is easy for a substance to expire before I realize that a year has gone by.

 My mother in law had supplies downstairs and often boxes of cereal in the cabinets that had expiration dates from a year or more ago!
 In her defense she grew up in the depression.
-So I learned to at least be a little cautious about checking those ” death” dates.
+That started me being more cautious about checking those ” death” dates.

 Dead Baking Powder

 One day I decided to make oatmeal cookies.
 I gathered the ingredients.
 Well, evidently I hadn’t cooked oatmeal cookies from scratch since my husband’s death.
-The first ingredients had pretty up to date “dump it” dates.
+The first ingredients had time before it was time to dump it.
 But when I pulled out the baking powder, I was shocked to find that it had “died” two years ago!!
 Well, as you can see I am not as fastidious about these things as others may be, especially since the last batch of oatmeal cookies had turned out just fine.

 More Expired Expiration Dates